GuidoGazzani-ai/jointcalib_sigsde/README.md

 ```

 In the present repository you will find the following material.
-Recall that data were purchase from OptionMetrics and therefore are not present in the current repository.
+Recall that data were purchased from OptionMetrics and therefore are not present in the current repository.
 <div class="about">
                 <h2 style="color:#06386D"><b>Sampler for a type of signature-based model</b></h2>
   <ul>